CyrusMoreno/alpacas-r-socute/index.md

 3. Data Visualization: I used various visualization techniques to present my findings in an understandable and visually appealing way.

 #### Interactive Dashboard
-Here is he interactive dashboard I created using Excel.
+Here is the interactive dashboard I created using Excel.
 This dashboard allows users to explore the data in a user-friendly and intuitive manner.

 [![dashboard](/dashboard.jpg)](https://1drv.ms/x/s!AlqOSNWLwB1YiUAwyE4vUIPC8NrR?e=joqo7M)